lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Branches and leaves

 The genotype functional tree can be divided into **branches** and **leaves**.
-The genotype braches are the function tree without leaves.
+Genotype braches network is the function tree without leaves.
 This can be understood as the pure structure of compositional procedures regardless of the specific values of arguments.

 The set of leaves is the complementary information to the branches network: a list of every leaf with a pointer to its position inside a genotype.